Chicago the Musical is the longest-running American musical in Broadway history.

-Italian-American stage and screen legend Liza Minelli filled in for an ailing Velma Kelly in the same original production.
+Italian-American stage and screen legend Liza Minelli filled in for an ailing Roxie Hart in the same original production.
+Minelli made the role her own. 🇮🇹

+Wouldn’t you have loved to see that, Chita Rivera sparing with Liza Minelli?
 Since then, “Chicago” has a tradition of celebrities joining the cast.
 Latin stars regularly join the cast of “Chicago the Musical.”
-In August 2016, Mexican Broadway star Bianca Marroquín is playing Roxie Hart.

 About Chicago the Musical